jeremyf/take-on-development/chapters/command_line.md

 hydra-head                   hydra-object_viewer          hydramaton
 ```

-If I hit `enter` for `$ project hydra` then I basically my text editor to that directory.
+If I type `$ project hydra`, then hit `enter` my text editor opens that directory.
-In reality, I create a Sublime project for that directory and then open that project.
+In reality, I create a Sublime project for that directory and then open that project; but to many it might look like I'm just opening the project.

 Below are the three scripts that are necessary for the above behavior.